yorick2/Google-Slides-Index-Sidebar/README.md

-# Google-Slides-Index-Sidebar
+# Index Sidebar
-A quick way to jump to sections of your slideshow
+A quick way to jump to sections of your Google slide

 Jump to sections of your slideshow.
 - Ensure a your sections use the same slide template and that has a title placeholder used as your section title